JONBUB-SUK/UDACITY-SELF-DRIVING-CAR-NANODEGREE-project4.-Behavioral-Cloning/README.md

 If it drove out of line, it cannot return to line, because it has no data to return

-2. greatfulness of pre-trained architecture and parameters
+### 2. Greatfulness of pre-trained architecture and parameters

 I have got trouble trying various model to drive normally (I think it maybe easy)